CGGMFF/rbv-sin/README.md

 # RBV-SIN: Retinal blood vessel segmentation and inpainting networks with multi-level self-attention

-This repository contains the implementation of the paper ***Retinal blood vessel segmentation and inpainting networks with multi-level self-attention*** available at [TBD]()
+This repository contains the implementation of the paper ***Retinal blood vessel segmentation and inpainting networks with multi-level self-attention*** available at [https://doi.org/10.1016/j.bspc.2024.107343](https://doi.org/10.1016/j.bspc.2024.107343)

 ## Licence notice